mtiller/ModelicaBook/text/source/components/subsystems/heat_transfer.rst

    :figclass: align-center diagram

 This model consists of a collection of thermal capacitances with thermal conductors in between them.
-In this case, there are 3 thermal capacitances and 5 thermal conductors.
+In practical terms, the thermal capacitances could reprsent segments of a metal pipe.
+The axial conduction could represent heat conduction axially along the length of the rod.
+The radial conduction could be the heat lost through some insulating material like plastic.
+In this example, there are 3 such thermal capacitances and 5 thermal conductors.
 On the left side, heat is applied to the system and on the right side a temperature sensor measures how the temperature of the rightmost thermal capacitance changes.
+So the example applies heat at one end and monitors the temperature increase at the other end.

 When implemented in Modelica, the model looks like this: